-In July 1781 Squire commissioned the new Astraea 32, going out to North America once more in October and assisting the Diomede 44, Captain Thomas Lenox Frederick, and Quebec 32, Captain Christopher Mason, in the capture of the American frigate South Carolina 40 off the Delaware on 20 December 1782 following an eighteen-hour pursuit.
-He later took the privateer Julius Caesar in company with the Vestal 28, Captain William Fox, and Duc de Chartres 18, Captain John Child Purvis, on 15 March 1783 prior to being paid off at the beginning of 1784.
+In July 1781 Squire commissioned the new Cowes-built frigate Astraea 32, going out to Charleston from Portsmouth with a large convoy in October, and assisting the Diomede 44, Captain Thomas Lenox Frederick, and the Quebec 32, Captain Christopher Mason, in the capture of the American frigate South Carolina 40 off the Delaware on 20 December 1782 following an eighteen-hour pursuit.
+A further capture on 15 March 1783, in company with the Vestal 28, Captain William Fox, and Duc de Chartres 18, Captain John Child Purvis, was the privateer Julius Caesar.
+By the end of the year the Astraea was off New York to assist in the evacuation of the city following the cessation of hostilities, and she was paid off at the beginning of 1784.

-He remained without employment until he joined the recommissioned Solebay 32 in November 1789, going out to the Leeward Islands in March 1790 and being paid off in 1791.
+Squire thereafter remained without employment until he joined the recommissioned Solebay 32 in November 1789, going out to the Leeward Islands in March 1790 and being paid off in the early autumn of 1791.

 Admiral Squire was a friend and early patron of Rear-Admiral Alexander Fraser.